RCCoop/RCDataKit/README.md

 ## What Is It?

 Core Data is a big and powerful tool, but it has never felt to me that it’s easy to learn.
-I’ve been using it heavily for years, and I still get confused when I try to do new things with it. **RCDataKit** is a collection of helper tools I’ve made over the years to make Core Data development and learning just a little easier.
+I’ve been using it heavily for years, and I still get confused when I try to do new things with it. **RCDataKit** is a collection of helper tools I’ve made over the years to make it all just a little easier.

 **RCDataKit** is a work in progress, and I’m intentionally keeping it fairly simple so that beginners can hopefully learn from it by browsing the source code.
 If you want something a lot more powerful, check out these really great libraries: